aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/insert-page-numbers/_index.md

 ﻿---
-title: "Page Numbers"
-second_title: "Aspose Words Cloud Docs"
+title: "Insert page numbers into a Word document"
 type: docs
 url: /insert-page-numbers/
-aliases: [/insert-page-numbers-in-a-document/]
 description: "Insert page numbers into a Word document"
-keywords: "page numbers in word, Microsoft Word page numbers, how to add page numbers in Word, add page numbers to Word"
 weight: 190
 ---

-Inserts page numbers to the document.
+Inserts page numbers into a Word document.

-## Insert page numbers into Word document REST API
+## Insert page numbers into a Word document REST API

 | Server                         | Method | Endpoint             |
 |--------------------------------|--------|----------------------|